dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 }
 ```
 I purposely left the ```Throw``` statement in the speak method of this base class.
-The reason behind this, is I want to ensure that any child classes **must** override this method.
+The reason behind this, is I want to ensure that any child classes must override it if they want to use it.
 Next I create a dog class that inherits from our base class of animal,
 To do this we use the syntax ```class NewClass : BaseClass```.
 This example brings in the old properties of the new class, plus any new properties and methods we add here.